We use minimal analytics to improve the site. Is that okay?

 Rocket Air Blaster

-Rocket Air BlowerRocket Air Medium: Amazon / B&H
+Rocker Air BlowerRocket Air Medium: Amazon / B&H

 I have the Large, Medium, and Small sizes.
-You probably don’t need the large, and I mostly carry around the Medium which works great.
-If you need a really compact air blaster for a small bag, then the Small size can work as well but won’t give as much air and power as the medium.
+You probably don’t need the large, and I mostly carry around the Medium, which works great.
+If you need a compact air blaster for a small bag, then the Small size can work as well but won’t give as much air and power as the medium.

 Micro-Fiber Cleaning Cloths